MPTCO/FiniteNet/README.md

 # FiniteNet
-Code for the FiniteNet ICML Paper
+Code for the FiniteNet ICML Paper.
+To run this code, simply put the HelperFunctions.py file into your directory, along with any data you wish to use or trained models you wish to evaluate.
+Then run one of the attached scripts that start with 'test' or 'train' to test or train a FiniteNet model.

 Dataset used to train for inviscid Burgers' equation: https://figshare.com/articles/invBurg_train_npy/11796201